“Old Dogs and children and watermelon wine” is an old song lyric.

 I used red and white polka dot drinking glasses and the little white Adirondack chairs for more interest.

 I have used them several times and they can be seen in the tablescape here.

 Fried Chicken, potato salad, baked beans…. poolside on our lanai while watching our favorite baseball team the Kansas City Royals… OR hamburgers, hot dogs and potato chips.

 And I mustn’t forget the watermelon!

-I talked with “oldest son” in the Midwest today and he told me they are blocking off their street and having a BBQ Rib block party!
+I talked with “oldest son” in the Midwest today and he told me they are blocking off their street for Memorial Day and having a BBQ Rib block party!

 What fun those are.